British nationality law: Types of British nationality

 Of these statuses, only British citizenship grants automatic right of abode in the United Kingdom.
 British Overseas Territories are areas outside of the British Islands where the UK holds sovereignty.
 Since 2002, nearly all BOTCs also hold British citizenship, except for those associated with Akrotiri and Dhekelia.

 The other four categories are residual nationality classes that generally cannot be acquired.
 BOCs are people connected with former British colonies who have no close ties to the UK or overseas territories.
+Many such people were descendants of Indian-born British subjects who had migrated to African countries and could not obtain local citizenship; as they did not hold right of abode, they did not become British citizens.

+British subjects hold their status through a connection either to former British India or to what became the Republic of Ireland, as they existed before 1949; as they did not hold right of abode, they also did not become British citizens.

+British protected persons come from areas controlled by the British Empire that were never formally incorporated as Crown territory; this includes protectorates, protected states, mandated territories, and Indian princely states.
+It is only possible to retain this status if a person has not gained any other nationality since August 1978.
 BN(O)s are Hong Kong residents who voluntarily registered for this status before the territory's transfer to China in 1997.
-British subjects hold their status through a connection either to former British India or the Republic of Ireland before 1949.
-British protected persons come from areas controlled by the British Empire but were never formally incorporated as Crown territory (former protectorates, protected states, and territorial mandates and trusts).